Unifying Circumstellar Environment in Broad-Lined Type Ic Radio Supernovae Towards Off-axis Gamma-Ray Burst Exploration: Diversity of Radio Light Curves

 \subsection{Dependence of viewing angle}

-The peak time of the radio afterglow also has a strong dependence on the viewing angle $\theta_{\rm obs}$, which is $\propto(\theta_{\rm obs}/\theta_{\rm jet}-1)^{8/3}$ \citep{2017MNRAS.472.4953L} for the non-spreading approximation.
+Eq. (\ref{eq:condition}) suggests that the peak time scale strongly depends on the viewing angle $\theta_{\rm obs}$.
+In Figure \ref{fig:demonstration_theta}, we show light curves of the GRB radio afterglow for $A=1$ against a wide range of viewing angle $\theta_{\rm obs}=0.0\sim1.5$ rad for the fixed $E_{\rm iso}=10^{53}$ erg.
 Although the lateral spreading may make the peak time shorter, GRB-SN with a larger viewing angle tends to be a double-peaked radio light curve.
-Figure \ref{fig:demonstration_theta} shows the superimposed radio light curve for $A=1$ against the wide range of viewing angle $\theta_{\rm obs}=0.0\sim1.5$ rad and fixed isotropic-equivalent jet energy as $E_{\rm iso}=10^{53}$ erg for GRB radio afterglow.